Earning Distinction in Political Science

 In addition to honors conferred by the University (cum laude, magna cum laude, and summa cum laude), majors can earn honors conferred by the Department of Political Science, so that their transcript denotes a B.A. degree "with Distinction in Political Science.”

 Students seeking to earn “Distinction” in the major must submit an application by the middle of April in their junior year in order to be considered for the honors program.
-For more information on the application process, please contact firstname.lastname@example.org.
-Ideally, students intending to write an honors thesis will have already taken a 300- or 400-level seminar, preferably one with a research paper requirement.
+For more information on the application process, please contact email@example.com.
+Ideally, students intending to write an honors thesis will have already taken a 4000-level seminar (previously a 300- or 400-level seminar), preferably one with a research paper requirement.

 Once admitted to the honors program, in order to earn distinction, students must meet four requirements:

 - A minimum 3.6 GPA (no rounding) in all Political Science courses (not including major-related courses) and a cumulative GPA of 3.3 at the beginning of their senior year.